Updated July 5, 2026

 There is no statewide requirement listed here that every business must buy it, but Wisconsin businesses may need it because a contract, lender, or project owner requires proof of coverage, and requirements can vary by industry and business size.

-Gather a list of the tools, equipment, and materials you move, their values, where they are stored, and how often they travel, then compare quotes from multiple carriers in Wisconsin through an independent agent.
+Gather a list of the tools, equipment, and materials you move, their values, where they are stored, and how often they travel, then get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options in Wisconsin.

 Look at tools and equipment insurance in Wisconsin, contractors equipment insurance in Wisconsin, goods in transit coverage in Wisconsin, installation floater coverage in Wisconsin, and builders risk coverage in Wisconsin if your project involves construction phases.